 The crew quarters along with the galley and crew mess can be accessed directly from the aft cockpit for more privacy on board.
 Multiple layout configurations are available to set up luxurious guest cabins for a supreme level of comfort on board.

-Info on price isn't currently available, but Business Insider reports that the smaller 70 Sunreef Power retails for about $3 million, so Rafa will probably have to pay more than that when his new luxury watercraft is delivered in 2020.
+Info on price isn't currently available, but Business Insider reports that the smaller 70 Sunreef Power retails for about $3 million.